Many people have had a chance to work from home recently, and the demand for online jobs is skyrocketing.

 There’s considerable cross-over between sales rep and account manager roles, but generally an account manager role is more senior, and usually in a business-to-business environment.
-LinkedIn put the average salary of a “key” account manager at an impressive $82,500.
+LinkedIn put the average pay of a “key” account manager at an impressive $85,000.

-When we put together our list of companies who recruit home-workers, we noticed several account manager jobs with big-name businesses.
-It makes sense for firms to allow people to carry out these roles remotely, as it reduces their overheads and office expenses.
+When we put together our list of companies who recruit for work from home jobs, we noticed several account manager jobs with big-name businesses.
+It makes sense for firms to allow people to carry out these roles working from home, as it reduces their overheads and office expenses.

 14. Customer Service / Call Center Representative

 If you’re happy to do phone-based / call center work, but you’d rather not be selling, perhaps something in Customer Service would be more appropriate.
 These roles usually pay around $10 – $12 per hour (or local equivalent).
 Higher rates are possible for more senior customer service agents and supervisory positions.

 You’ll answer calls, send email, and help with customer queries in all kinds of different industries.
 Some customer service roles are “entry-level,” giving you an opportunity to get started with limited experience, so long as you have the right attributes.
 These include professionalism, reliability and a good telephone manner.

 An increasing number of businesses have allowed some of their formerly call-center-based jobs to morph into working from home jobs.
 You can start by having a browse on FlexJobs for call center opportunities.
 You can also find plenty of smaller businesses looking for customer service help on the normal websites like Upwork, perhaps giving you the potential to set up a small customer service business and make money online servicing multiple clients.